NordicESMhub/OsloCTM3/README.md

 To run the example ("c3run_example.job") in c3run
 +++

+Change to the run script  directory:

+> cd $CTM3_ROOT/c3run

 Open c3run_example.job in an editor of your choice (e.g., emacs, vi, gedit) and get familiar with it.
 You do not have to change much to run the example.
-In line 8, replace $PROJECT with your project number:
+In line 8 ("#SBATCH --account=$PROJECT"), replace $PROJECT with your project number.

-> #SBATCH --account=$PROJECT

-Save this change but remember do not commit it to git-hub!
+You can also execute:

+> sed -i 's^$PROJECT^'$PROJECT'^g' c3run_example.job

 Now change to your work directory:

 > cd $WORK

-Create a new directory - it should have the same name as is given in line 5 of c3run_example.job - and change to it:
+Create a new directory - it should always have the same name as is given in line 5 of c3run_example.job - and change to it:

 > mkdir C3RUN_example

 > cd C3RUN_example

-Finally send the model to the batch system of abel:
+Finally send the model run to the batch system of abel:

-> sbatch $CTM3_DIR/c3run/c3run_example.job
+> sbatch $CTM3_ROOT/c3run/c3run_example.job

 Wait for about 15-30 min.